jbcodeforce/aws-studies/docs/infra/messaging.md

 ### Fan-out pattern

 When we need to send the same message to more than one SQS consumer, we need to combine SNS and SQS: message is sent to the SNS topic and then "fan-out" to multiple SQS queues.
 It's fully decoupled, no data loss, and you have the ability to add more SQS queues (more applications) over time.
+This is the pattern to use if consumer may be down for a long period: solution based on SNS only will make some messages not processed and lost.

 ### Visibility timeout